masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/openocd.png)

-The reason we can use telnet is because when an OpenOCD session is established, it also starts two additional services; Telenet on port 4444 and GDBServer on port 3333 (GDBServer maybe for another article).
-The first thing we need to do is halt the CPU.
+The reason we can use telnet is because when an OpenOCD session is established, it also starts two aditional services; Telenet on port 4444 and GDBServer on port 3333 (GDBServer maybe for another article).
+The first thing we need to do is halt the CPU, then wer are ready to dump the memory content.
+For this exercise, I chose the Internal ROM memoery which has 64KB.
+This information is available in "Table 12.
+Embedded Memory Address Mapping" in the [ESP32 Technical Reference Manual](https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf):

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/dumpFirmware.png)

-The dumped file will be stored in /tmp folder
+The dumped file will be stored in /tmp folder and we can examine it usign xxd command

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/examinFirmware.png)